YoujingYu99/WebGazerImproved/README.md

 import webgazer from 'webgazer'
 ````

-### How to run the Example HTML files
+### How to run the HTML file for my improved version

-Within the /web directory there are two example HTML files:
+Within the /web directory there is the HTML file:

   * `calibration_block_bspot_both.html`: This example incorporates the additional calibration and algorithmic changes I have made to WebGazer.
-Simply click on it for an illustration.
+Simply run it in your browser.

 To change the regressor type, use the `webgazer.setRegression` function in /web/js/main.js
   * `totalRegression`: Currently only supported version; no threading is supported.